flix-/keeto-doc/source/ldap_data_model.rst

 Both key providers and target keystores are not linked directly to an access profile but rather through a group.
-For both cases the group member attribute is obtained from the Keeto configuration file.
+For both cases the group member attribute is specified in the Keeto configuration file.

 +------------------------------------------+-----------+--------------+----------------------------------------+
 | Attribute                                | Mandatory | Single-Value | Description                            |